meisam-hasan/TMSCricInfo/Readme.md

 ## API Setup

 Get an API key from [CricketData.org](https://cricketdata.org/) by logging in or creating a new account.
-Rename `.env.test` to `.env` and set the API key.
+Rename `.env.test` to `.env` and set the API key.Also need an to expo.

 ## Push Notification